codetracker-learning/team-planning/README.md

 - Do NOT add scope to a ticket that you have be assigned without team approval
 - Have conversations and chat with your teammates to get to know them better
 - Trust your teammates.
 You all belong here and can produce good code!
+- **DO NOT** and I repeat **DO NOT** move on to another milestone if there are still tickets in your current milestone.
+Work TOGETHER as a team to get all tickets in the milestone completed, reviewed, and merged.
 - Don’t be an asshole!
 Because they stink...

 #### Follow the PR Review Process: